gmcninch-tufts/2025-Sp-Math087/course-pages/Math087--course-syllabus.md

 - 2 *midterm reports* and 1 *final report*

-  Note that you will submit a *proposal* for the final report prior to work.
-Moreover, there will be a *video component* to your final project.
+  Note that you will submit a *proposal* for the final report prior to work.  ~~Moreover, there will be a *video component* to your final project.
 After the final projects are collected, you must watch (at least) two videos created by classmates and write a brief summary of them.
-These summaries will be due during the final exam period (on the schedule day of the final exam for the class).
+These summaries will be due during the final exam period (on the schedule day of the final exam for the class).~~

   Here are the dates:

   - midterm report 1 --2025-02-14
   - midterm report 2 -- 2025-03-14
-  - final report proposal due -- 2025-04-04
+  - final report proposal due -- 2025-04-12
-  - final report due -- 2025-04-25
-  - final report - peer comments -- 2025-05-02
+  - final report due -- 2025-05-02

 Please refer to the course website where you will find more detailed description of expectations concerning these course